CAFAudit/audit-service/docs/en-us/Getting-Started.md

 	    "retries": "0"
 	}

+where:

-`bootstrapServers` refers to one or more of the nodes of the Kafka cluster as a comma-separated list.
+- `bootstrapServers` refers to one or more of the nodes of the Kafka cluster as a comma-separated list.
-`acks` is the number of nodes in the cluster which must acknowledge an audit event when it is sent.
+- `acks` is the number of nodes in the cluster which must acknowledge an audit event when it is sent.

 ### Audit Channel

-After you have successfully constructed an `AuditConnection` object you must construct an `AuditChannel` object.
+After you successfully construct an `AuditConnection` object, you must construct an `AuditChannel` object.

-This object represents a logical channel to the persistent storage (i.e. to Kafka in the current implementation).
-It is NOT a thread-safe object so it must not be shared across threads without synchronisation.
-However there is no issue constructing multiple `AuditChannel` objects simultaneously on different threads, and the objects are lightweight so caching them is not that important.
+This object represents a logical channel to the persistent storage (that is, Kafka in this implementation). **It is NOT a thread-safe object and must not be shared across threads without synchronization.** However, you will have no issue constructing multiple `AuditChannel` objects simultaneously on different threads.
+The objects are lightweight and caching them is not that important.

 The `AuditChannel` object can be constructed using the `createChannel()` method on the `AuditConnectionn` object.
 It does not take any parameters.

 ### Audit Log

-The generated library contains an `AuditLog` class which contains static methods which can be used to log audit events.
+The generated library contains an `AuditLog` class, which contains static methods used to log audit events.

-Here is an example for a the SampleApp's `viewDocument` event which takes a single document identifier parameter:
+Following is an example for a SampleApp's `viewDocument` event, which takes a single document identifier parameter:

 	/**
 	 * Audit the viewDocument event